rintala/DD2423/lab3/answers_jr_lab3.md

 *The spatial bandwidth:* A high spatial variance/bandwidth means the unicolor areas will be larger.
 The number of modes and number of modes will decrease, as we increase the spatial bandwidth.
 The reason being, more pixels are included in the mean calculation, since our interest region is larger.

+- Since number of modes become larger when spatial bandwidth (region of interest) increases - we can say that the bandwidth affects the density function in our five-dimensional space
+  - If we have a small bandwidth => more pointy peaks i.e. higher gradient ascent => more accurate assignment of pixels to modes (position-wise)
+  - If we have a larger bandwidth => flattened Gaussian that means neighbouring pixels will be blended together => making it easier for assignment of pixels to modes that are more spread-out

 *The colour bandwidth:* A high colour variance/bandwidth means the image will be smoothened to a higher degree.
 The bandwidth determines the radius for the colour space.

 ![q5_orange_1](img/q5_orange_1.png)